Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 ![Alt text](images/image044.png)

-Now we will set quota to protect our backend servers and allocate resources between the applications.
+Now we will set quota to protect our backend servers and allocate resources among the applications.
 We will configure two types of quota:
 * A global system quota: API Manager calculates the total amount of transactions for all the applications.
 * A quota per “Application”: API Manager measures the number of transactions per application.

-To limit the number of transactions on a system level (100 transactions per second):
+To limit the number of transactions at the system level (100 transactions per second):
 * Select from the menu **Clients**
 * Click **Default Quotas**
 * Click **System**